open-telemetry/opentelemetry.io/README.md

 entry point for newcomers like you, so if something is unclear or something is missing [let us know][]!

-Read on to learn about other ways on how you can help.
+Read on to learn about other ways you can help.

 ## Adding a project to the OpenTelemetry Registry